Death of Brittanie Cecil

 Brittanie Nichole Cecil (March 20, 1988 – March 18, 2002) was an American ice hockey fan who died from injuries suffered when a puck was deflected into the stands and struck her in the left temple at Nationwide Arena in Columbus, Ohio, on March 16, 2002.
-It was the first and currently only fan fatality in the NHL's history.
-Because of Cecil's death, the league implemented mandatory netting at both ends of the rink in every arena at the beginning of the next NHL season in 2002–03 to protect spectators from errant pucks.
+It is currently the only fan fatality in the history of the National Hockey League (NHL).
+Because of Cecil's death, the league implemented mandatory netting at both ends of the rink in every arena at the beginning of the next NHL season to protect spectators from errant pucks.

 Personal life

 Born on March 20, 1988, Cecil was the daughter of David and Jody Cecil.
 A native of West Alexandria, Ohio, a rural community near Dayton, Cecil was an avid sports fan and soccer player, competing in a state tournament with her team, the Orange Crush, at eleven years old.
 After the team qualified for the state tournament, mayor Carol Lunsford declared the day Orange Crush Day.
 Cecil attended Twin Valley South Middle School as a cheerleader, student council member and an honor student.